 Contact the careers team at email@example.com

 Making sure that you are safe and enjoying your life at college is really important to us – so it’s at the centre of all our planning.
 Everyone here at college has an important role to play in safeguarding the welfare of children, young people and vulnerable adults, and preventing abuse.
 All our staff complete compulsory safeguarding training and we have Safeguarding Officers for each of our campuses and off site provision.
-We have worked with the Local Children Safeguarding Board and the Safeguarding Adults Board to create a strong Safeguarding Policy.
+We work with our Safeguarding Children Partnership and the Safeguarding Adults Board to create a strong Safeguarding Policy.

 To contact our Safeguarding team call: 01209 617888 or e-mail firstname.lastname@example.org